-A burden of mine is to communicate with women that we must always operate with a spirit of excellence.
-As believers in our precious Savior, Jesus the Messiah, we must not live our lives in a slip-shod manner, as if what we do doesn’t really matter.
+A burden of mine is to communicate with women that we must try to always operate with a spirit of excellence.
+As believers in our precious Savior, Yeshua the Messiah, we must not live our lives in a slip-shod manner, as if what we do doesn’t really matter.

 Why does excellence matter?

 - We are created in the image of a Creator God.
 Everything He created was “very good,” and we need to imitate Him in our actions.

 - We should follow the example of those who fashioned the Tabernacle.
 When YHVH commanded Moses to build the tabernacle, two men were chosen to oversee the work.
 Notice that when they were filled with the Spirit of God, they did their work with excellence.
 If I claim to be filled with the Spirit of God, then should it not be evidenced in my “manner of workmanship”?

 Then YHVH spoke to Moses, saying: “See, I have called by name Bezalel the son of Uri, the son of Hur, of the tribe of Judah.
 And I have filled him with the Spirit of God, in wisdom, in understanding, in knowledge, and in all manner of workmanship, to design artistic works, to work in gold, in silver, in bronze, in cutting jewels for setting, in carving wood, and to work in all manner of workmanship.
 And I, indeed I, have appointed with him Aholiab the son of Ahisamach, of the tribe of Dan; and I have put wisdom in the hearts of all the gifted artisans, that they may make all that I have commanded you…” (Exodus 31:1-6).

 - Our everyday work should be offered as an act of worship to our God.
 Every sacrifice to God is to be the best we have to offer (see also Leviticus 1).